 So, we’re breaking our introductory promise a little bit by suggesting you do away with church contact cards in favor of texting.
 But hear us out!

-Instead of handing out cards, you could ask your congregation to text the name of your church to short number such as 555888.
+Instead of handing out cards, you could ask your congregation to text the name of your church to your phone number (don’t worry, we can text-enable a landline)!

 Investing in texting hits the mark for several of our key tips above: